 Archive for the ‘advertising’ Category

-Posted in advertising, business strategy, consumer, implementation, marketing
+Posted in advertising, b2b, business strategy, consumer, content, events, marketing

 Marketing new content products and services to subscribers and readers requires innovative thinking, and revolutionary approaches.
 And developing smart solutions for advertisers and commercial partners is increasingly important.
 At the Digital Media Innovation Conference in London recently I devoted a whole theatre to innovation in sales and marketing.
 Here are 10 practical ideas from the speakers…. (more…)